Last Updated on March 25, 2021 by Helga Dosa

-The official opera house of Rome was originally known as Teatro Costanzi, from its founder Domenico Costanzi.
-In 1928, the theatre was bought by the Rome’s City Hall and became know as Teatro Reale dell’Opera (Royal Opera House).
+The official Rome opera house was originally known as Teatro Costanzi, from its founder Domenico Costanzi.
+In 1928, the theatre was bought by Rome’s City Hall and became know as Teatro Reale dell’Opera (Royal Opera House).
 Today it is known simply as the Teatro dell’Opera.
-Of course not only operas are featured, but also ballets and other major cultural events are held here.
+Of course, not only operas are featured, but also ballets and other major cultural events are held here.

 Before Rome became the capital of Italy in 1870, Monsignor Francesco Saverio de Merode, to whom the San Vitale’s dale belonged, had foreseen that with the construction of Termini Railway Station it would be a good investment to urbanize the route from the newly born station to Via del Corso.
 Domenico Costanzi took part in the enterprise and bought land on which he first built the Quirinale Hotel, along the new Via Nazionale (1874), then, on the adjoining land, he created the Opera House, which was one thing Rome was really missing at the time.
 The hotel had an underground passage leading directly to the Opera House which ensured the highest privacy possible and that was highly appreciated by the performers.

-The original structure was designed by architect Achille Sfondrini who had it built in under two years.
+The original structure of the Rome opera house designed by architect Achille Sfondrini who had it built in under two years.
 Its neo-renaissance style was very popular at the time and even though the theatre was not large, it had excellent acoustics.
 Above the audience hung the beautiful dome painted by Andrea Brugnoli.
 The Teatro Costanzi was officially opened by the King and Queen of Italy on November 27th, 1880, with the ‘Seramide’ by Gioacchino Rossini.

 Unfortunately, the venture did not reveal itself to be particularly profitable, even though it held some impressive world premieres.
 Mr. Costanzi had to commit his own assets and maintain an impresario status until his death in 1898.
 Walter Mocchi and his wife oversaw the running of the old Costanzi, during which the performances were to include everything from Wagner to Mussorgsky.